- CISP Home

 - UT Community

-These guidelines will give ideas on visuals that can help your presentation, what to discuss when introducing and sharing a story about your home country or how to focus on a certain topic(s) such as government, history, culture, language or important social/political/religious issues.
+These resources will give ideas on visuals that can help your presentation, what to discuss when introducing and sharing a story about your home country or how to focus on a certain topic(s) such as government, history, culture, language or important social/political/religious issues.

 Event Ideas for Colleges and Universities: